The Thief of Always: Reception

-The Thief of Always has received positive reviews from both critics and casual readers alike.
-The book has an approximate 4.20 out of 5 stars on Goodreads.
+Reviews

 Publishers Weekly described the book as "both cute and horrifying", noting its similarity to Grimm's Fairy Tales.
 Kirkus Reviews described Barker's "studiously simple narration" as lacking in spirit.

+Awards and nominations

+The novel was nominated for the 1993 Locus Award for Best Horror/Dark Fantasy Novel.
+It won the 1995 Grand Prix de l'Imaginaire for best youth novel, and was nominated for the 1996 Kurd Laßwitz Award for best foreign novel.

 Adaptations

 The Thief of Always was adapted as a bimonthly three-part comic book, published between January and May 2005, by IDW Publishing.

 In the mid-90s, The Thief of Always was set to be adapted for Paramount Pictures as a $22.5 million animated musical film with music by Jerry Goldsmith and Clive Barker set to produce.
 Nelvana was set to produce the animation for the film, and Kathleen Kennedy and Frank Marshall serving as co-executive producers.
 The film reportedly made it through two thirds of the storyboarding process.

-A live-action adaptation is currently in the works, scheduled to be directed by Jennifer Kent.